Connect with a certified trainer for free

 When to see a doctor

-If you have nagging pain around your toe or ankle area, you should consult with your doctor.
+If you have nagging big toe tendon pain or discomfort around your toe or ankle area, you should consult with your doctor.
 At your visit, your doctor will conduct a physical examination, looking for signs of tenderness around your ankle.
 Your doctor may also try to recreate the symptoms you experience when active by bending your toe and having you flex it with resistance against it.
 X-rays may also be taken to rule out other causes of your injury, such as bone spurs or a fracture.
-Sometimes other imaging tests, such as magnetic resonance imaging (MRI), may be ordered to confirm the diagnosis.
+Sometimes, other imaging tests, such as magnetic resonance imaging (MRI), may be ordered to confirm the diagnosis of flexor hallucis longus tendonitis.

 Non-operative treatment

 Treatment of FHL tendonitis is usually conservative.
-Your doctor may advise you take time off from dancing or other physical activities that cause pain to your foot.
+Your doctor may advise you to take time off from dancing or other physical activities that cause FHL tendon inflammation or foot arch strain.
 Other common treatments include:

 • Applying ice and elevating your foot to reduce swelling and pain